Mark-Donohue/FreeCell_Solitaire/README.md

 # FreeCell_Solitaire

 A GUI implementation of a game of FreeCell.
-Developed in Java.
-This was a group project for CSCI 209 Software Development.
-Authors: Mark Donohue, Chris Randall, Brian Legarth, and Tommy Thetford.
+Developed in Java using JFC Swing.
+Co-created with three other W&L students: Chris Randall, Brian Legarth, and Tommy Thetford.